LLM Providers¶

 Default model: gpt-5-mini

-import { OpenAIProvider } from "@tepa/provider-openai";
+import { OpenAIProvider, OpenAIModels } from "@tepa/provider-openai";

 const provider = new OpenAIProvider({